the logo

 1. Harvard University

-Harvard University Law School offers a JD Programme, an LLM programme and and SJD programme.
+Harvard University Law School offers a JD Programme, an LLM programme and an SJD programme.

 Students are also able to study for a joint law degree with other subjects including public health, business and urban planning.

 There are more than 400 courses, seminars and reading groups available.
-Many of these courses have less than 25 students enrolled meaning that students will benefit from working in smaller groups.
+Many of these courses have fewer than 25 students enrolled, meaning that students will benefit from working in smaller groups.
 Some of the courses available include advertising law, animal law, criminal law, critical race theory, cyberlaw and many more.

-There are also a range of clinical and pro bono programmes which allows students to allows students to gain practical legal experience under the supervision of licensed lawyers.
+There are also a range of clinical and pro bono programmes which allow students to gain practical legal experience under the supervision of licensed lawyers.

 Top universities in the US for law degrees 2024